Root nodule

 Root nodules are found on the roots of plants, primarily legumes, that form a symbiosis with nitrogen-fixing bacteria.
-Under nitrogen-limiting conditions, capable plants form a symbiotic relationship with a host-specific strain of bacteria known as rhizobia.
+Under nitrogen-limiting conditions, capable plants form a symbiotic relationship with a host-specific strain of bacteria known as rhizobia in legumes and strains of actinobacteria of the genus Frankia in other nodulating plants.
 This process has evolved multiple times within the legumes, as well as in other species found within the Rosid clade.
 Legume crops include beans, peas, and soybeans.

 Within legume root nodules, nitrogen gas (N_{2}) from the atmosphere is converted into ammonia (NH_{3}), which is then assimilated into amino acids (the building blocks of proteins), nucleotides (the building blocks of DNA and RNA as well as the important energy molecule ATP), and other cellular constituents such as vitamins, flavones, and hormones.
 Their ability to fix gaseous nitrogen makes legumes an ideal agricultural organism as their requirement for nitrogen fertilizer is reduced.
 Indeed, high nitrogen content blocks nodule development as there is no benefit for the plant of forming the symbiosis.
 The energy for splitting the nitrogen gas in the nodule comes from sugar that is translocated from the leaf (a product of photosynthesis).
 Malate as a breakdown product of sucrose is the direct carbon source for the bacteroid.
 Nitrogen fixation in the nodule is very oxygen sensitive.
 Legume nodules harbor an iron containing protein called leghaemoglobin, closely related to animal myoglobin, to facilitate the diffusion of oxygen gas used in respiration.